I went for an easy build with lots of tool storage - I didn't add a fence because I wanted to use the two cabinets as workstations too.

 I'm super glad to check this task off my to-do list!

-I'll be updating this post with the plans and a complete video, as soon as they get ready.
+I'll update this post with the plans and a complete video as soon as they're ready.

 You can save it for later and share it right here: